Blasteroids/ESP32-Artnet2DMX/README.md

 |Minus from Art-Net channel | Minuses the given Art-Net channel data from this DMX output channel |
 |If 0, add from Art-Net channel | If this current DMX channel data is zero, then adds the given Art-Net channel data into this DMX channel |

+Strobe effect
+A basic (fake) strobe effect has been added, but is limited by the 23ms DMX512 update interval.
+This can be assigned to multiple channels with unique values on each, or all set the same.
+The setup page "Strobe Config" is a little buggy, so if it doesn't load then hit refresh.

 Notes:
   - Channel mods are applied in channel order starting from channel 1.
 So if you mod channel 1 and then copy channel 1 to channel 10, then channel 10 will also have the channel 1 mod applied.